yashaka/selene/README.md

 from selene.widgets import SelectList

 # We can define our Widget externally to main PageObject
-# in case we want to reuse its elsewhere
+# in case we want to reuse it elsewhere
 class Article(SElement):
     def init(self):
         self.heading = self.s("heading")